Golf Driver Buying Guide

 What Driver Should I Buy?

 But you can find smaller head sizes such as 440cc and 420cc that allow for improved shot-making ability.
-A smaller head size is generally popular with skilled players looking for workability in situations such as cutting around a corner.
+A smaller size is generally popular with skilled players looking for workability in situations such as cutting around a corner.

 The driver’s head is commonly made of titanium or composite materials.
 The material you choose will come down to personal preference.
-Consider:

-- Titanium is going to be stronger, which leads to lasting longer.
-Aside from that, titanium will be lightweight, allowing for larger clubheads while not adding any additional weight to clubhead.
-Less weight will allow for a player to get more distance.
+Titanium is going to be stronger, which leads to lasting longer.
+Aside from that, titanium will be lightweight, allowing for larger clubheads while not adding any ounces to the clubhead which ought to make for a larger sweet spot.

-- Composite clubheads combine several different materials into a single head.
+Composite clubheads combine several different materials into a single head.
 You will find lightweight materials like carbon in the rear of the clubhead to help reduce the weight of the driver.

 The nice thing about new technology in golf drivers is the ability for the loft to be adjustable.
 Adjustable drivers allow golfers to change the loft the driver has at any given time.
 This allows each player to play around and find exactly which type of loft is right for them.

 Steel will be the heaviest of the three, while graphite will typically be the lightest.
-The lighter the shaft is, the more clubhead speed golfers will usually have.
-The shaft material that someone chooses boils down to feel and what type of speed they need to fit their game.
+The lighter it is, the more clubhead speed golfers will usually have.
+The material that someone chooses boils down to feel and what type of speed they need to fit their game.

 Another feature of the golf club is the flex.
 Drivers have the widest range of unique flexes that make it versatile and unique to each individual player.
 The typical flexes that are seen on the club include ladies/senior, regular, stiff, and extra stiff.

-Moment of Inertia (MOI)
+Moment of Inertia (MOI) in Golf Drivers

 Center of Gravity (CG)